dlareau/puzzlehunt_server/docs/hunt_creation.rst

 ..
 Tip:: Response text can contain links using markdown style format:
    [foo](https://link.to.foo)

-Puzzle wrapup
+Puzzle Wrapup
 -------------

-After filling out everything on the puzzle creation page, hit "Save and add another"and continue to add puzzles until you have added all of the puzzles for the hunt.
-This will take a while, my recommendations are to be patient and have the unlocking graph on hand.
+After filling out everything on the puzzle creation page, hit "Save and add another" and continue to add puzzles until you have added all of the puzzles for the hunt.
+This will take a while; my recommendations are to be patient and have the unlocking graph on hand.